Reads a table from an OleDB datasource

 OleDB is a generic technique to access the content of almost any relational databases.

 Initially, the objective of OleDB was to supersede and to replace the older ODBC technique that was invented in 1991.
-When Microsoft introduced OleDB, Microsoft claimed that OleDB will run 100 times faster than ODBC in may common situations.
+When Microsoft introduced OleDB, Microsoft claimed that OleDB will run 100 times faster than ODBC in many common situations.
 Unfortunately, OleDB was a flop: Most of the database vendors ignored it and never produced any OleDB drivers.
 A few years later, Microsoft introduced ODBC v3 that is providing the same benefit as OleDB (i.e. fast INSERT speed and a database connection based on a simple Connection-String).
 ODBC v3 was (and still is) a great success.
 This success can be explained by the fact that ODBC v3 is retro-compatible with the old ODBC v1: i.e. If you have an application (such as Anatella) that is using ODBC v3, it can still access ODBC v1 drivers.
 This means that, with ODBC v3, you can access any tables stored in any database (whatever the ODBC version: v1,v2,v3).
-The final position of Microsoft with regard to OleDB is ambiguous: At one point they declared it obsolete and deprecated, but a few month later OleDB was declared un-deprecated?
+The final position of Microsoft with regard to OleDB is ambiguous: At one point they declared that it's obsolete and deprecated, but a few month later, Microsoft declared OleDB un-deprecated?
 Anyway, because of the lack of support from most database vendors and the “deprecation” declared by Microsoft, OleDB is mostly a dead technology right now.

 All OleDB providers are required to produce as output fully compliant Unicode Strings.